 Healthcare is a sector where you can’t defer your marketing plans at any cost.
-Healthcare companies invested in COVID-19 drug research and discovery need to have a strong marketing team that will manage public relations and various promotional campaigns to make new drugs and old easily accessible.
-It is not only COVID-19 that’s a concern now; other diseases, as usual, need as much focus.
+Healthcare companies invested in Covid-19 drug research and discovery need to have a strong marketing team to manage public relations and various promotional campaigns to make new drugs and old easily accessible.
+It is not only Covid-19 that’s a concern now; other diseases, as usual, need as much focus.
 A cut in the marketing budget will undoubtedly be a fool’s move.

 A conversation that begins with healthcare marketing naturally flows into Insurance marketing.
-If insurance companies decide not to promote their offers thinking of low returns during the pandemic, it would be a poor decision.
-In fact, people who didn’t believe in insurance or have no savings to cover for the expensive pandemic treatment or related complications, to cover for their unemployment and other emergency expenses, are now looking to invest in insurance.
+If insurance companies decide not to promote their offers, thinking of low returns during the pandemic would be a poor decision.
+In fact, people who didn’t believe in insurance or have no savings to cover for the expensive pandemic treatment or related complications to cover their unemployment, and other emergency expenses are now looking to invest in insurance.

 If your business is in the edtech industry, do not cancel your marketing budget in promoting your offers.
-While the market is challenging, it is also a potent phase to rethink one’s career objectives and, therefore, upgrade, upskill, and learn something new.
+While the market is challenging, it is also a potent phase to rethink one’s career objectives and upgrade, upskill, and learn something new.
 The marketing department should craft compelling campaigns that genuinely mean to add value to its consumers.
-India’s edtech industry is already saturated, so businesses have to base all communication on trust and transparency.
+India’s edtech industry is already saturated, so businesses must base all communication on trust and transparency.